Using digital traces to analyze software work: skills, careers and programming languages: Introduction

-As wages and careers have come to depend on how workers specialize \citep{hosseinioun2025skill}, interact \citep{deming2017growing}, complement colleagues \citep{neffke2019value}, and move across places and jobs \citep{frank2024network}, fine-grained taxonomies of tasks are increasingly valuable.
-Such taxonomies clarify how workers transition between occupations~\citep{del2021occupational}, how skills can substitute for or complement each other~\citep{anderson2012discovering, neffke2019value}, and how occupations evolve over time~\citep{nedelkoska2021eight}.

-In this paper, we focus on jobs in the global software development sector.
-Software production is a fast-changing and critical domain of the digital economy \citep{brynjolfsson2014second,wachs2022geography,juhasz2024software}.
-Of the seven largest companies by market capitalization worldwide, three (Microsoft, Alphabet, and Meta) focus almost exclusively on software, while three others (Nvidia, Apple, and Amazon) derive substantial revenue from it.
-Demand for programming skills continues to surge: one in 11 U.S. occupations now requires coding \citep{onet}, and software-related roles such as \emph{data scientist}, \emph{information security analyst}, and \emph{computer research scientist} rank among the fastest-growing occupations \citep{bls}.
-As new hardware, programming languages, and specialized libraries reshape computing, fresh roles (e.g., web development, DevOps, data science, artificial intelligence) keep emerging \citep{rock2019engineering,papoutsoglou2019extracting,hemon2020agile}.
-This changing landscape has sparked intense global competition for talent, prompting many major economies to designate software development as a strategic priority \citep{draghi2024future,kazim2021innovation,singh2024study}.
+Software jobs are particularly interesting, because they represent a fast-changing and critical domain of the digital economy \citep{brynjolfsson2014second,wachs2022geography,juhasz2026software}.
+Software companies dominate the global ranks of the largest firms by market capitalization.\footnote{Of the seven largest companies worldwide, three (Microsoft, Alphabet, and Meta) focus almost exclusively on software, while two others (Apple and Amazon) derive substantial revenue from it.} On the labor market, demand for programming skills has risen sharply over the past two decades: one in 11 U.S. occupations now requires coding skills \citep{onet}, and software-related roles such as \emph{data scientist}, \emph{information security analyst}, and \emph{computer research scientist} rank among the fastest-growing occupations in the US \citep{bls}.
+At the macro-economic level, this has sparked intense global competition for talent, prompting major economies to designate software development as a strategic priority \citep{draghi2024future,kazim2021innovation,singh2024study}.